IamShivamJaiswal/hello-world/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Please refer to heading **Include an exploration visualization of the dataset** in the html output.
+A sample image from the training set is shown along with its label.

 ![alt text][image1]